EthanPinson/team1912-stats-wizard/gen/tba-api/docs/DistrictApi.md

 > models::EventDistrictPoints get_event_district_points(event_key, if_none_match)

-Gets a list of team rankings for the Event.
+Gets a list of district points for the Event.
+These are always calculated, regardless of event type, and may/may not be actually useful.

 ### Parameters